awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-before-you-begin.md

 When you sign up for Amazon Web Services \(AWS\), your AWS account is automatically signed up for all services in AWS, including S3 Glacier\.
 You are charged only for the services that you use\.
 For more information about S3 Glacier usage rates, see the [Amazon S3 Glacier product page](https://aws.amazon.com/glacier/)\.

-If you already have an AWS account and you have created an IAM user for the account, skip to the next task\.
+If you already have an AWS account and you have created an AWS Identity and Access Management \(IAM\) user for the account, skip to the next task\.
 If you don't have an AWS account, use the following procedure to create one\.

-**To create an AWS account**
+**To sign up for an AWS account**

 1. Open [https://portal\.aws\.amazon\.com/billing/signup](https://portal.aws.amazon.com/billing/signup)\.